carlosfranzreb/ravas/README.md

         # OPTIONAL store mediapipe's detection results for facial expression / head movement to an array in a JSON file in the log-dir:
         # NOTE that the last entry in the array will be an empty object, i.e. without "blendshapes" field!
         detection_log: detectionLog.json
-        # for browser renderer: the port for the WebSocket connection
-        ws_port: 8888
-        # for browser renderer: the URL for binding the port of the WebSocket
-        ws_host: 0.0.0.0
         # for browser renderer: if TRUE, start Chrome Browser automatically via Selenium webdriver
         start_chrome_renderer: true
         # for browser renderer: if TRUE, use Chrome Web Extension, if FALSE start a web server for serving web app as a website
         use_chrome_extension: true
-        # for browser renderer: if `start_chrome_renderer` TRUE and `use_chrome_extension` FALSE, the port for serving the web app
-        app_port: 3000
 ```

 ### Python-based Avatar Renderer (Default)